Symmetry and short interval mean-squares

-These kinds of mean-squares have been intensively studied by the first author ([C1],[C2],[C3],[C5]) for different instances of the arithmetic function $f$ with a particular attention to the divisor function $d_k$.
-Symmetry integrals are so called because of the Kaczorowski and Perelli discover [K-P], during the 1990s, about a remarkable link between the symmetry integral of the primes and the classical Selberg integral [Se], respectively
+These kinds of mean-squares have been intensively studied in [C1],[C2],[C4] and [C-L1] for different instances of $f$, with a particular attention to the divisor function $d_k$ for $k\ge 2$, where $d_k(n)$ is the number of ways to write $n$ as a product of $k$ positive integers.
+Symmetry integrals are so called because of the Kaczorowski and Perelli discover [K-P] about a remarkable link between the symmetry integral of the primes and the classical Selberg integral [Se], respectively

-where $\Lambda$ is the well-known von Mangoldt function, defined as $\Lambda(n)\defineq \log p$ if $n=p^r$ for some prime number $p$ and for some positive integer $r$, otherwise $\Lambda(n)\defineq 0$.
-In fact, even the discrete version of the last integral can be generalized to define the {\it Selberg integral} of any arithmetic function $f$,
+where $\Lambda$ is the von Mangoldt function, defined as $\Lambda(n)\defineq \log p$ if $n=p^r$ for some prime number $p$ and for some $r\in\N$, otherwise $\Lambda(n)\defineq 0$.
+In fact, even the discrete version of the latter integral can be generalized to define the {\it Selberg integral} of any arithmetic function $f$, namely